joecharles33/matrix.lab/README.md

 ![LinuxRevolution](images/LinuxRevolution_RedGradient.png)

 ## Status
 Untested.
-I am currently making a TON of changes to make my lab Hyperconverged.
+I am currently making a TON of changes to make my lab "Hybrid".
-Environment is currently being used to test OCP4.
+Environment is currently being used to test OCP4, RHACM on AWS/on-prem and AWS GovCloud.
+There is a lot to unpack here.

 ## Overview
 My Homelab dedicated to deploying portions of the Red Hat product portfolio and AWS integration.